Photo: David Dennis/Flickr

 Photo: Gerard Julien/AFP

-Four of the top ten restaurants in Europe are Spanish and Spaniards, whatever their budget, adore food and the ritual that surrounds it.
-You don't have to fork out a fortune to eat like a king in Spain, where fresh produce is bountiful and the most amazing food invention (tapas!) means you can try multiple morsels in one evening.
+According to best restaurant lists, Spain consistently hits above its weight and currently counts three of its establishments in the world’s top ten according to the acclaimed World’s 50 Best Restaurants for 2020 list.
+Whatever their budget, Spaniards adore food and the ritual that surrounds it.
+You don’t have to fork out a fortune to eat like a king in Spain, where fresh produce is bountiful and the most amazing food invention (tapas!) means you can try multiple morsels in one evening.
 And if you love ham, there is no greater place on earth.

 Best place for mums